Adult Education

 • faith conversations

 WPC is pleased to sponsor this ongoing lecture series.
 Join us as we explore social, scientific, and cultural issues from a faith perspective.
 Lecturers often include distinguished speakers from Los Angeles and the national scene.
-Faith Conversations are held on select Sundays after the worship service either on Zoom or in Hoffman Hall.
+Faith Conversations are held on the 1st Sunday of the month after the worship service in Hoffman Hall.

 Check out videos of our latest Faith Conversations!